 For example, it's a good idea to have a pair of reading glasses handy to wear over toric multifocal contacts for reading very small print (such as that on medicine bottle labels) or for fine detail work, like threading a needle and hand sewing.

-Also, for prolonged computer work and extensive reading, you typically will have greater clarity and comfort wearing glasses rather than contact lenses of any kind.
-This is because we tend to blink less frequently during these tasks, which causes contact lenses to become dry.
+Also, for prolonged computer work and extensive reading, you might have greater clarity and comfort wearing glasses rather than contact lenses of any kind.
+This is because we tend to blink less frequently during these tasks, which may cause contact lenses to become dry.
+Your eye doctor can prescribe computer glasses that are specifically tailored to provide the sharpest vision and greatest comfort for your preferred working distance in front of your computer screen.

-The quality of vision of specialty contact lenses such as bifocal contacts for astigmatism can be especially affected if the lenses dry out and don't move adequately or remain properly positioned on the eye for accurate astigmatism correction.
-Also, people over age 40 are more prone to dry eyes than younger adults.
+The quality of vision of specialty contact lenses such as multifocal contacts for astigmatism can be especially affected if the lenses dry out and don't move adequately or remain properly positioned on the eye for accurate astigmatism correction.
+Also, people over age 40 are generally more prone to dry eyes than younger adults.